MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 Each test should have a `name` of type `string`, a `setupAuth()` function to setup the authorization header of the request.
-This function should have 3 input arguments: the `testing.T` object, the HTTP request object, and the token maker interface to create the access token.
+This function should have 3 input arguments: the `testing.T` object, the HTTP request object, and the `token.Maker` interface to create the access token.
 Each test case should also have a separate function to check the response.
 This function will takes a `testing.T` object and a `httptest.ResponseRecorder` object as input.
 OK, so that's how the test case struct looks like.
 We will come back to add the actual